microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 there might be out of band information (such as a convention) that interprets other string-valued properties as hierarchical strings, and tools built to work within that engineering system might respect that hierarchy.
-But the log files won't be interoperable, in the sense the "generic" SARIF tools &mdash;
+But the log files won't be interoperable, in the sense that "generic" SARIF tools &mdash;
 tools _not_ specifically built to work within that engineering system &mdash;
 won't recognize the hierarchy.